 - Earn up to 20 points per dollar at Teleflora

 - Earn 4,500 points for a 6-wine shipment at Vinesse Wines

 Amtrak Guest Rewards Select Plus Status is certainly a step up from the baseline Amtrak Select status.

-With complimentary lounge access across both Amtrak’s system and United’s system, this is sure a unique tier level, even when compared to what airlines are offering as their middle of the road option.
+With complimentary lounge access, this is a unique tier level, even when compared to what airlines are offering as their middle of the road option.